 China Handing over Its Economy’s Keys to Capital Markets

-This week senior Chinese officials are meeting in Beijing to resolve the sorts of problems the EU can’t seem to fix, let alone acknowledge.
-On the chopping block are regulations—hundreds of them.
+Last week senior Chinese officials met in Beijing to resolve the sorts of problems the EU can’t seem to fix, let alone acknowledge.
+On the chopping block were regulations—hundreds of them.
 According to Premier Li Keqiang, 416 lines of red tape have allegedly either been abolished or eased in order to facilitate business growth in important sectors such as transportation, logistics and telecommunications.
 In June, Li vowed to slash an additional 200 measures.

 The Chinese government also plans to relax oversight of key areas such as utilities and natural resources, land and the pricing mechanism of money.
 Gone is the government’s control over shale gas, coal bed methane and imported liquefied natural gas (LNG).
 The mining sector’s tax code has been reformed.
 And for the first time, private companies have been granted the license to ship crude oil.

 It appears as if China is starting to see the light.
-They’re introducing competition back into their capital markets instead of strangling it, as the eurozone is fond of doing.
+They’re introducing competition back into their capital markets instead of strangling it, as the eurozone has done.
 Between January and September, 10.97 million new jobs were created in China, exceeding the government’s goal of 10 million in 2014 and beating the benchmark by an entire quarter, according to China’s National Bureau of Statistics (NBS).